-Our Community and Educational Programmes department works with a wide range of local, national and international communities to explore collaborative innovation, learning opportunities, new ideas, residencies and new artistic creation.
+Our Community Engagement & Activation department works with a wide range of local, national and international communities to explore collaborative innovation, learning opportunities, new ideas, residencies and new artistic creation.
 These explorations result in cultural festivals, public forums, popular music and special interest programmes.
 A major initiative of this department is the annual series of large, cultural festivals held each weekend during the summer.
 As well there are festivals throughout the year.
 The department also provides learning and recreational programmes with a special focus on youth, including school visits and summer camps.

 The Craft Department is home to four working studios in metal, ceramics, glass and textiles on view to the public, as well as classes, lectures and exhibitions.
 Internationally renowned and recognized for its support of emerging craftspeople, The Craft Department's Artist-in-Residence programme is Canada’s foremost training centre for Canadian professional craftspeople offering a unique post graduate programme.
 The Centre Shop, the retail shop affiliated with the studio, opened in 1979 and sells medium to high prices functional contemporary Canadian craft.